Friday, November 30, 2012

 I cleaned up last night from the 25 people we invited over yesterday afternoon.
 I’m not sure why I thought I had to pile more entertaining on top of the family visits, but I couldn’t resist the temptation to show off our 10-month-old granddaughter.

 And now the house is finally quiet.
 I’ve gathered the towels from the bathrooms, noting with amazement – but not for the first time – how many my sons manage to use in such a short period.
-I’ve put away the high chair and the stroller and the Pack ’n Play, gathered up the handful of items the new parents left behind, and reassembled my desk and computer from its temporary occupation by my older son.
+I’ve put away the high chair and the stroller and the Pack ’n Play, gathered up the handful of items the new parents inadvertently left behind, and reassembled my desk and computer from its temporary occupation by my older son.

 Then I made lunch of the party leftovers (dip, chips, and gazpacho) and ate it stretched out on the couch while I watched reruns of “Castle.”
 It felt almost like a vacation, at least until tomorrow when I have to start on a double batch of Christmas cookies for the neighborhood holiday party.